ManavvGarg/Manavvgarg/README.md

 - 🌱 I’m currently learning **Javascript and Python**

-- 👨‍💻 All of my projects are available at [https://github.com/manavvgarg](https://github.com/manavvgarg)
+- 👨‍💻 All of my projects are available here and at [My Website](https://manavvgarg.tk)

 - 📫 How to reach me **manavvgarg2019@gmail.com**